The Ultimate Guide to Group Discussion: Types, Skills & Success Secrets

 You should be able to express your views clearly and logically while explaining your stand on the issue.
 You need to make use of your verbal and non-verbal methods for effective communication.

 The candidate needs to be well prepared for this type of interview and should carefully think about the topic so that they can give an intelligent answer in front of two or more people.
-The best way to prepare for this kind of group discussion is by reading the news regularly to get ideas related to the latest trends and topics.
+The best way to prepare for this kind of GD is by reading the news regularly to get ideas related to the latest trends and topics.

 For example, if your topic is jobs and startups, you should cover the core aspects.
 Organize everything you know in an orderly manner to present it in a clear and concise manner.